 Mountain Center is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mountain Center is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Mountain Center who work in sales jobs (75.00%), office and administrative support (25.00%), and personal care services (0.00%).

-Telecommuters are a relatively large percentage of the workforce: 25.00% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Mountain Center has relatively fewer families with younger children, and/or college students.
 Combined, this makes Mountain Center a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of people in Mountain Center with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.11% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Mountain Center is quite a bit lower than the national average among all cities of 21.84%: just 11.11% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Mountain Center in 2022 was $42,398, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $169,592 for a family of four.
 However, Mountain Center contains both very wealthy and poor people as well.